 Visitors with special needs are encouraged to call 902-733-3552 for information.

 The FLA, Parks Canada, and Authentic Seacoast have partnered to store rum behind the massive stone walls of the Fortress as it was stored 300 years ago.
-Join us in 2015 to celebrate Fortress Rum
+Come celebrate Fortress Rum with us